Felicia pulling papers to run at the County Office of Elections!

 -

 The leadership challenge for Kauaʻi's future lies in increasing self-reliance in a turbulent global economy with shifting power-structures and environmental conditions.
 Vibrant health can be developed by reclaiming many of the strengths of our past.
 I look forward to helping respectful dialogue between the many voices of Kauaʻi.
+Growing food locally and developing needed skills on island will be consistently encouraged and supported.

 -